Ileostomy - discharge

 If you have diarrhea or your stools are looser or more watery:

 - Try to eat foods that have potassium and sodium every day to keep your potassium and sodium levels from getting too low.
 Some examples of foods that contain potassium are bananas.
-Some high-sodium foods are salted snacks.
+Some examples of high-sodium foods are salted snacks.

 - Pretzels may help reduce water loss in stool.
 They also have extra sodium.